NoisyCoil/encryptroot-asahi/docs/encryptroot.asahi.8.md

 Resuming the encryption process from the **Full-disk encryption** stage or from later ones requires **encryptroot.asahi** to be executed with the **same arguments** as its first run.
-The checks in step 0 (see **Preliminary checks** in the **OPERATIONS** sections) are still performed, but on the decrypted device, which requires you to enter the root disk password one additional time.
+The checks in step 0 (see '**OPERATIONS - 0.
+Preliminary checks**') are still performed, but on the decrypted device, which requires you to enter the root disk password one additional time.

 # CREDITS